Liquidambar orientalis: Distribution and habitat

-The forests of this Tertiary relict endemic taxon are found notably within a specially protected area between Dalyan and Köyceğiz in Muğla Province, where a 286 ha zone is set aside as a nature reserve and arboretum for the preservation of the species.
+The forests of this Tertiary relict endemic taxon are found notably within a specially protected area between Dalyan and Köyceğiz in Muğla Province, Turkey, where a 286 ha zone is set aside as a nature reserve and arboretum for the preservation of the species.
 A large stand also surrounds Marmaris.
 Another sweetgum forest area of 88.5 ha under protection is situated in Burdur's district of Bucak alongside Karacaören dam reservoir on the road to Antalya.
 The trees are also found locally in Denizli's districts of Beyağaç and Tavas.
 The total area of pure sweetgum forests in Turkey covers 1348 ha, all in the southwestern regions of the country.
 The present-day extension corresponds to a marked decrease since the 1940s level of 6000-7000 ha, although the protective measures and infrastructure in place since the 1980s helped stop loss of stands and led to slight improvements.
+The species is also found on the Greek island of Rhodes, in a riparian forest inside a narrow, steep valley on the island's north coast.

 Etymology

-The name in Turkish for the particular species is Günlük ağacı, while the trees of the genus as a whole are called Sığala ağacı, a name also used in sole reference to oriental sweetgum itself.
-Günlük ağacı means "a frankincense/myrrh tree [ağaç]" in which the first element is of unknown origin, whereas sığala refers to "a boggy place".
+The name in Turkish for the species is "Sığla ağacı", while the name in Greek is Ζητιά (Zitia).